 A.P.
 Green Thermo-Flake Coating (1963-1965), Armstrong World Industries Armaspray (1966-1968), Armstrong Emulsions (1939-1957), Armstrong Finishes (1939-1957), Armstrong Mastics (1939-1957), Armstrong Sealers (1939-1957), Armstrong World Industries CC Navy Sealer (1942-1962), Armstrong World Industries LT Sealer (1942-1962), Atlas Turner, Inc. Atlas Grade LB-8, Atlas Turner, Inc. Sprayed Limpet Asbestos LW 25 (1948-1973), Basic Inc. Kilnoise Acoustical Plaster, Carey Thermotex-B, Celotex Roof Coating, Celotex Emulsion, Celotex Primer, Celotex Corporation Noah's Pitch Plastic Compound, Celotex Corporation Spraycraft (1964-1972), Eagle-Picher Spray Mastic Coating (1960-1974), Eagle-Picher Industries Hi-Temp Corrosion Resistant Paint (1969-1971), Eagle-Picher Industries Insulstic - Brush Grade (1942-1959), Eagle-Picher Industries Insulstic - Trowel Grade (1939-1962), Flintkote Joint Compound (1960-80's), GAF Coverkote, GAF Ruberoid Roofing Asphalt, Ruberoid Weather Coat Emulsion, Keasbey & Mattison K&M Sprayed "Limpet" Asbestos, Keene BEH Mono-Spray (1963-1970), Keene Corporation Pyrospray (1963-1971), Keene Corporation Uni-Coustic (1963-1971), National Gypsum Gold Bond Plasters (early 30's-mid 70's), National Gypsum Gold Bond Sprayolite (mid 50's-early 70's), National Gypsum Gold Bond Joint Compounds (mid 30's-mid 70's), National Gypsum Gold Bond Fire-Shield Plaster (late 50's-early 70's), National Gypsum Company Craftco Cement Paint (1938-1952), National Gypsum Company Gold Bond Acoustical Plaster (?-1968), National Gypsum Company Gold Bond All-Purpose Joint Compound (1935-1975), National Gypsum Company Gold Bond E-Z Spray Texture (1959-1972), National Gypsum Company Gold Bond Exterior Stucco (1930-1949), National Gypsum Company Panelectric Groove Fill (1969-1972), National Gypsum Company Perfect Spray (1959-1972), National Gypsum Company Rockwall Acoustic Plaster (1936-1948), National Gypsum Company Thermo-Weld Compound (1935-1976), National Gypsum Company Two-in-One Compound (1935-1976), National Gypsum Company Vinyl Topping Compound (1935-1976), National Gypsum Company Wesco Joint Treatment (1935-1975), Unibestos Insulation (1936-early 70's), Quigley Damit (1940-1970), Raymark/Raytech/Raybestos Ablatube, Turner & Newall Spray Limpet Asbestos, United States Gypsum Company Red Top Plaster (late 20's-early 50's), United States Gypsum Company Durabond Joint Compound (early 60's-mid 70's), United States Gypsum Company Perf-A-Tape Joint System (mid 40's-mid 70's), United States Gypsum Company Oriental Exterior (early 30's-early 70's), United States Gypsum Company Imperial Plaster (mid 40's-early 70's), United States Gypsum Company Structolite Plaster (mid-70's-?), United States Gypsum Company Sabinite Acoustical Plaster (early 30's-mid 60's), United States Gypsum Company Hi-Lite Acoustical Plaster (mid 50's-early 70's), United States Gypsum Company Audicote Acoustical Plaster (mid 50's-early 70's), USG Asbestos Fibre Covering (early 30's-?)
 United States Gypsum Company "Sheetrock" Texture (1964-1976), United States Gypsum Company Bondcrete (1940-1943), United States Gypsum Company Pyrobar Mortar Mix (1969-1972), United States Gypsum Company Spray Texture Paint/Finish (1959-1976), United States Gypsum Company Texolite (1961-1967), United States Gypsum Company Textone (1944-1975), USG Firecode Plaster (1959-1964), USG Spraydon Fireproofing Plaster (1965-1971), USG Super Hard Spray (1968-1969), USG Texture Paint (1930-1976), Cafco Blaze Shield (1954-1971), Cafco Blaze Shield Type D (1954-1971), Cafco Blaze Shield Type D (1954-1971), Cafco Cominco (1954-1971), Cafco Heat-Shield (1954-1971), Cafco Patching Fiber (1954-1971), Cafco Power-Shield (1954-1971), Cafco Sound-Shield (1954-1971), Cafco Spray (1954-1971), Unarco Asphalt Waterproofing Materials (1957-1960), WR Grace & Company Zonolite Super 40, WR Grace & Company Zonolite Mono-Kote, WR Grace & Company Zonolite Plaster, WR Grace & Company Ari-Zonolite Texture (1961-1964), WR Grace & Company Econo-White (1956-1970), WR Grace & Company Ez-Tex, WR Grace & Company Gun Goat Spray Surfacer (?-1973), WR Grace & Company Hi-Sorb Plaster (1973-?), WR Grace & Company Perlcoustic, WR Grace & Company Perltex (?-1973), WR Grace & Company Prep Coat (?-1973), WR Grace & Company Spra-Wyt, WR Grace & Company Vermiculite, WR Grace & Company Versakote, WR Grace & Company Z-Tex, WR Grace & Company Zono-Coustic (1959-1973), WR Grace & Company Zonolite Spra-Insulation (1960-1972), and WR Grace & Company Zonolite-Spra-Tex (1955-1972).

-Mesothelioma, Lung Cancer and Asbestosis are Common Diseases Contracted by Construction Workers
+Mesothelioma, Lung Cancer and Asbestosis in Construction Workers

 Both fatal and non-fatal diseases result from asbestos inhalation.
 Every year, mesothelioma cancer alone claims over three thousand victims, and even low levels of asbestos exposure can cause mesothelioma.
 Asbestosis, though non-cancerous and non-fatal of itself, is a progressive disease that can lead to disability or fatality.
 In many cases, decades can pass between one's initial asbestos exposure and the onset of symptoms indicative of an asbestos-related disease.
 This time between exposure and diagnosis is called the "latency period".
 If you or a family member have been exposed to any of the products listed above or have frequently worked on or around construction sites, be on the lookout for signs and symptoms of the following diseases, as they are described in greater detail below: